Our projects focus on

 SEED TO STITCH

-Identifying the expansion potential of new-age sustainable small weaver's societies, and global appeal of handloom products, the project aims to device a model through which textile products be produced almost entirely within a village.
+Identifying the expansion potential of new-age sustainable small weaver's societies, and the global appeal of handloom products, the project aims to devise a model through which textile products be produced almost entirely within a village.
 Currently, the process remains extremely reliant on middlemen, thread manufacturers and urban retailers that eat up the junk of the profits.
 Alternatively, the idea is to build sustainable revenue generation models that explore micro-technologies and prevent exploitation of local artisans and the natural resources in weaving, non-urban societies.

 Inspired by traditional water conservation systems that have stood the test of time, this project focuses on using novelly treated geotextiles and designing enhanced soil columns to improve percolation rates of surface water, hence supplementing the amount of ground-water while maintaining or enhancing the quality through the help of mathematical and theoretical modelling.

 Stage: Pitching; Looking for funding for further development

 jointly conducted by AIM India and Innovation centre Denmark.

 MAPPING RURAL ASSETS